FlowLLM-AI/flowllm/README.md

 pip install -e .
 ```

-For detailed installation and configuration methods, please refer to the [Installation Guide](docs/zh/guide/installation.md).
+For detailed installation and configuration, refer to the [Installation Guide](docs/zh/guide/installation.md).

 ### ⚙️ Configuration

-Create a `.env` file and configure your API Key.
-You can copy from `example.env` and modify:
+Create a `.env` file and configure your API keys.
+Copy from `example.env` and modify:

 ```bash
 cp example.env .env
 ```

-Then configure your API Key in the `.env` file:
+Configure your API keys in the `.env` file:

 ```bash
 FLOW_LLM_API_KEY=sk-xxxx